AwsGeek/lightsail-containers-nginx/README.md

    ```

 ## The Flask application
-   The Flask application contains a single function hello_world that is triggered when the route "/" is requested.
+   The Flask application contains a single hello_world() function that is triggered when the route "/" is requested.
 When run, this application binds to all IPs on the system ("0.0.0.0") and listens on port 5000 (this is the default Flask port).

-   The source for the Flask application, app.py, is shown below
+   The source for the Flask application, app.py, is shown below.

    ```python
    from flask import Flask